Common construction procurement sequence

 - Confirm PTCs or tender queries were issued through the approved channel.

-- Upload contractor responses to the right contractor and stage.
+- Collect contractor responses against the right contractor and stage.

 - Identify whether the response affects commercial items, technical criteria, or both.